-Lavrov and Wang met on Thursday, but Lavrov stormed out of one meeting and described Western nations as resorting to “frenzied Russophobia.”
-Several G-20 nations including Brazil, China, India and South Africa, however, have not joined the mainly European nations and the United States in sanctioning or condemning Russia for invading Ukraine.
+Lavrov and Wang met on Thursday, but Lavrov stormed out of one meeting and described Western nations as resorting to "frenzied Russophobia."
+Several G-20 nations including Brazil, China, India and South Africa have not joined the mainly European nations and United States in sanctioning or condemning Russia for invading Ukraine.

 The meeting coincided with a couple of major shocks from abroad.
 British Prime Minister Boris Johnson announced his resignation on Thursday just hours before the meeting began; Foreign Secretary Liz Truss, who traveled to Bali, quickly returned to the U.K. to drum up support to succeed him.

-Then on Friday, former Japanese Prime Minister Shinzo Abe died after being shot at a campaign event.
-The assassination of Japan’s longest-serving prime minister in a nation with some of the toughest gun laws stunned the nation and the world two days ahead of Japan’s elections for the upper house of parliament.
+Then on Friday, former Japanese Prime Minister Shinzo Abe was killed by gunshot at a campaign event.
+The assassination of Japan’s longest-serving prime minister in a nation with some of the toughest gun laws stunned the nation and the world two days ahead of Japan's elections for the upper house of parliament.